hrithickcodes/transformer-tf/README.md

 Below are the attention maps for the spanish translation of the english sentence "i love you".

 <img src="images\attention_head_8.jpg" width="400" height = "300">

+### Notes
+- If the value of approximate_source_tokens is less than the actual number of token then the loss becomes nan.
+- The dropout_training key should be false while generating inference.